commercetools/commercetools-project-sync/README.md

                                         "shoppingLists" or "all".
        --syncProjectSyncCustomObjects   Sync custom objects that were created with project sync (this application).
-       --productSyncConfig              Sync Products with custom fetch limit and
-                                        custom query.
-Please provide a valid fetch limit (0 > fetchLimit) and valid custom query to fetch the products.
+       --productQueryParameters         Pass your customized product fetch limit and a product predicate to filter product resources to sync in the JSON format.
+                                        Example: {"limit": 100, "where": "masterData
+                                        (published=true)"} could be used to fetch
+                                        only published products to sync and limit max 100 elements in one page.
     -v,--version                        Print the version of the application.
    ```